 Even worse, you cannot bring your case in front of a jury without:

 - a favorable panel opinion by the three doctors

 - an expert witness that you hire to review your case that gives an opinion that negligence occurred

-Consequently, it is very important to hire an attorney like Attorney Jeff JJ Shaw who has 30+ years of experience in reviewing slip and fall or trip and fall cases in Indiana hospitals and can determine whether the negligent act or omission that led to your hospital fall was medical malpractice or premises liability.
+Consequently, it is very important to hire a law firm that has over 30 years of experience in reviewing slip and fall or trip and fall cases in Indiana hospitals and can determine whether the negligent act or omission that led to your hospital fall was medical malpractice or premises liability.